awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-deprecated-policies.md

 ## AmazonEC2ContainerServiceAutoscaleRole<a name="security-iam-awsmanpol-AmazonEC2ContainerServiceAutoscaleRole"></a>

 **Important**
-The `AmazonEC2ContainerServiceAutoscaleRole` managed IAM policy is deprecated\.
-It has been replaced by the Application Auto Scaling service\-linked role for Amazon ECS\.
+The `AmazonEC2ContainerServiceAutoscaleRole` managed IAM policy is phased out\.
+It's now replaced by the Application Auto Scaling service\-linked role for Amazon ECS\.
 For more information, see [Service\-linked roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.

-This policy grants administrative permissions that allow Application Auto Scaling to scale your Amazon ECS service's desired count up and down in response to CloudWatch alarms on your behalf\.
+This policy grants administrative permissions that allow Application Auto Scaling to scale up or down the desired count for your Amazon ECS service in response to CloudWatch alarms on your behalf\.

 **Permissions details**

 This policy includes the following permissions\.
-+ `ecs` – Allows you to view and modify the services running in a cluster\.
++ `ecs` – Allows you to view and modify the services that are running in a cluster\.
 + `cloudwatch` – Allows you to view, create, and modify Amazon CloudWatch alarms\.

 ```